 - Take out the SIM card.

-Call your carrier
+10. Call your carrier

-- Open Settings >> General >>Software Update.
+- Open Settings >General >Software Update.

-- When the Update is ready, tap "Install Now”.
+- When the Update is ready, tap "Install Now."

-Reset All Settings
+12. Reset All Network Settings

 If the previous solution did not fix the error, try to erase your iPhone.
-This technique will not only reset all the settings, but will also erase the content and apps on the device.
+This technique will not only reset all the settings but will also erase the content and apps on the device.
 That's why you should back up your data beforehand.
 Here are the steps to erase the iPhone:

-- Open Settings >> General >> Reset >> Reset All Contents and Settings.
+- Open Settings > General > Transfer or Reset iPhone > Erase All Content and Settings.